Bon Dimanche: supporting the agroecological transition of the dairy industry

 While the company's main area of differentiation is local, it has 6 key pillars listed below:

-😋 GOURMANDISE: creamy, fragrant products, thanks to recipes that incorporate fresh whole milk and carefully selected ingredients.
+😋 LOVE OF GOOD FOOD: creamy, fragrant products, thanks to recipes that incorporate fresh whole milk and carefully selected ingredients.

-🌱 NATURALITY: a short ingredient list, 100% organic, with no additives or ultra-processed ingredients.
+🌱 NATURALNESS: a short ingredient list, 100% organic, with no additives or ultra-processed ingredients.

-📍 LOCAL: a dairy that works directly with breeders and stores less than 150 km away.
+📍 LOCALNESS: a dairy that works directly with breeders and stores less than 150 km away.

-🤝 ÉQUITABLE: Bio-fair trade-labeled milk in France and 100% fair trade-labeled ingredients from North-South trade.
+🤝 FAIRNESS: organic fair trade-labeled milk in France and 100% fair trade-labeled ingredients from North-South trade.

-♻️ ECO-CONCEPTION: recyclable packaging, processes and products designed to minimize their environmental impact.
+♻️ ECODESIGN: recyclable packaging, processes and products designed to minimize their environmental impact.

-👪 CONVIVIALITY: A multiplicity of products and fragrances, packaged in large formats that invite sharing.
+👪 CONVIVIALITY: A multiplicity of products and fragrances, packaged in large formats that encourage sharing.

-Our ambition is toset new consumer standards and become one of the flagship brands of the agroecological transition.
+The aim is to set new consumer standards and become one of the flagship brands of the agroecological transition.

 First ice cream range delivers on its promises